-In our characterisation of metamodel (Notion 3) we did not commit to implementation and formalisation although both are desirable properties.
-As far as implementation is concerned, it would be rather convenient to have a cohesive collection of technological artefacts (a platform) that includes a specification language to make a precise definition of the model.
-Then, other artefacts of the platform would produce a run-time implementation of the model that controls inputs and outputs that preserve the validity conditions of the shared context, as postulated in section 3.
-Thus, the "implement" relationship depicted in Fig. 1 may be elucidated by the diagram in Fig. 3a.
+implementation is concerned, it would be rather convenient to have a cohesive collection of technological artefacts (a platform) that includes a specification language to make a precise definition of the model.
+Then, other artefacts of the platform would produce a run-time implementation of the model that controls inputs and outputs that preserve the validity conditions of the shared context, as postulated in Sect.
+3. Thus, the "implement" relationship depicted in Fig. 1 may be elucidated by the diagram in Fig. 3a.